Glossary of Publishing Terms

 E-books are meant for reading on computers and other electronic devices.
 They come in many formats: PDF, epub, mobi and others.

-2. Self-publishing companies also produce the e-books and pay out royalties, but don't expect huge sales figures (which they will promise) as none of their clients would be A-list authors.
+2. Self-publishing companies also produce e-books and pay out royalties, but don't expect huge sales figures if you're not an A-list author.

-3. DIY-publishers have to use third-party contractors to produce e-books (unless they can do it themselves.).
+3. DIY publishers may use third-party contractors to produce their e-books (unless they are tech-savvy.).

 FACE TIME